 In this case, Trust was irrevocable on September 25, 1985, and there were no additions to Trust after September 25, 1985.
-Pursuant to the terms of Article Seventh of Trust, Trust will be amended to change governing law from State 1 to State 2.
+Pursuant to the terms of Article Eighth of Trust, Trust will be amended to change governing law from State 1 to State 2.
 The law governing trusts in State 2 permits a trustee of a trust to make adjustments between income and principal to enable the trustee to make appropriate present and future distributions that are fair and reasonable to all of the beneficiaries of the trust.
 This situation is similar to the situation set forth in Example 12 in § 26.2601-1(b)(4)(i)(E), which concludes that a change similar to the one that the trustees propose to make to the Trust will not be considered to shift any beneficial interest in a trust and, therefore, will not be subject to the provisions of chapter 13.

-In addition, under Article Second, subsection (f) of the trust agreement, Trust will terminate 20 years after the death of the survivor of certain named persons.
+In addition, under Article Third, subparagraph (e) of the trust agreement, Trust will terminate at the earlier of the following events: (1) the death of the last survivor of certain named persons, and (2) the death of the last survivor of Spouse and all of Grantor's issue (including Child and his issue).
 Because the termination date is specifically provided for in the trust instrument, the change in governing law from State 1 to State 2 will not change the termination date of Trust.
 This situation is similar to the situation set forth in § 26.2601-1(b)(4)(i)(E), Example 4.
 In this case, the date the trust will terminate before and after the change in governing law will be the same, and therefore, the change will not extend the time for vesting of any beneficial interest in the trust.